-Information in the Emergency Response and Safety Handbook, and Annual Security Report is provided by law annually to all current students, faculty and staff, employees, and upon request to applicants for employment or enrollment or parents, or upon demand to the Secretary of the Department of Education.
-The Annual Security Report is distributed by the Department of Public Safety throughout the year to new students at registration, and to new employees with their new-hire-packet.
+Information in the Emergency Response and Safety Handbook, and Annual Security Report is provided by law annually to all current students, faculty and staff, employees, and upon request to applicants for enrollment and their parents, as well as applicants for university employment, or upon demand to the Secretary of the Department of Education.
+The Annual Security Report is distributed by the Department of Public Safety throughout the year to new students at registration, and to new employees with their new-hire by the Human Resource Department packet.